RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

     return value[0:length]
 ```

-Now that we can read arbitrary memory we can read the address of the  libc function `got.puts` from the global offset table.
+Now that we can read arbitrary memory we can read the address of the libc function `puts` from the global offset table at `got.puts`.
-This allows us to compute the address of libc.
+This allows us to compute the address of libc, which is located at a random address because of address space layout randomization (ASLR).

-After setting `libc.address` `pwntools` automatically updates the location of all symbols.
+After setting `libc.address`, `pwntools` automatically updates the location of all symbols.
-We can then simply put the string `"/bin/sh\x00"` into rdi and return to `system`.
+We can then simply put a pointer to the string `"/bin/sh\x00"` into rdi and return to `system`.
 To avoid segmentation faults we have to align the stack to 16 bytes by jumping directly to a `ret` instruction, which pops 8 bytes from the stack.
+For some reason this wasn't necessary in my local virtual machine.

 ```python
 context.binary = chall = ELF("bin/chall")